MatijaBas/rugby-shop/README.md

 <br/>

-### Checkout
+### Checkout page

 <br/>

 - Checkout process starts when you click on cart that will show user summary of the shopping he made.
 From here you can either go back and continue shopping or proceed to shipping details.

-- The checkout process is broken up into 3 stages.
+- The checkout process is broken up into 2 stages.
 The reason for this was to break up the process into small steps as is common in online shops.

     <br/>

     ***

-    1. **Cart**
+    1. ### Cart

         <br/>